subhashsubramanian/Google-meet-attendance-marker/README.md

 Click on Attendance > Mark Attendance

-You can choose to run the Mark Attendance program each time after you get the attendees using the extension or you can run it after many sessions are done.
+You can choose to run the Mark Attendance program each time after you get the attendees using the extension or you can run it after many meet session attendees are imported into this spreadsheet.